Television in Spain: Atresmedia

-As of 2020, Atresmedia is the second largest free-to-air television network in terms of audience.
-It is owned by the Grupo Planeta.
-It traces its origins to those of its flagship channel, Antena 3: one of the nationwide private television networks that received a broadcasting licence in 1989.
+Grupo Antena 3 traces its origins to those of its flagship channel, Antena 3, one of the nationwide private television networks that received a broadcasting licence in 1989.
 Antena 3 airs general programs such as news, movies, reality shows, sport events and quizzes.
+Antena 3 has been the most-watched television channel in Spain since November 2021 (except summer 2024, when the title was claimed by La 1).

 The network's secondary generalist channel, laSexta, traces its origins to the granting of another private license in 2005.
 It was then jointly owned by the Mexican giant Televisa (40%) and the Grupo Audiovisual de Medios de Producción (60%), which was in turn participated by Grupo Árbol-Globomedia (40%), Mediapro (38%), Drive (10%), El Terrat (7%) and Bainet (5%).

-However in the context of mergings in the late-2000 to early-2010s, the channels of Antena 3 and those of Mediapro merged in 2011, and LaSexta subsequently became part of the newly created Grupo Atresmedia.

 Mediaset España

-As of 2020, Mediaset España is the television group with the largest audience.
-It has its origins in the Gestevisión Telecinco, the society created in 1989 that was granted one of the first licenses for private free-to-air analogic terrestrial TV private channels in Spain: Tele 5 (later branded as Telecinco).
-It was initially formed by Italian media tycoon Silvio Berlusconi's Fininvest (25%), Grupo Anaya (25%), ONCE (25%) and other shareholders (25%), although the share distribution has changed over the years, and, as of 2020, Mediaset España is owned via Mediaset Italia by the Berlusconi family, and, in 2019, the group simply attempted to merge with Mediaset Italia.
+Mediaset España has its origins in the Gestevisión Telecinco, a society created in 1989 that was granted one of the first licenses for private free-to-air analogic terrestrial TV private channels in Spain: Tele 5 (later branded as Telecinco).
+It was founded by Italian media tycoon Silvio Berlusconi's Fininvest (25%), Grupo Anaya (25%), ONCE (25%) and other shareholders (25%).
 In 2009, already in the TDT transition era, Gestevisión agreed with PRISA's Sogecuatro to merge their businesses (most notably their flagship channels Telecinco and Cuatro), with Gestevisión absorbing Sogecuatro in exchange of a minor participation of PRISA as shareholder of Gestevisión.
 In 2011, the media conglomerate was renamed to Mediaset España Comunicación S.A.
 PRISA eventually sold its remaining shares in 2015.

-The flagship channel of the network remains Telecinco.
-Telecinco airs general programs such as news, movies, reality shows, sport events and quizzes.
-As secondary channel in the Mediaset network, Cuatro airs general programs such as news, movies, documentaries, reality shows, sport events and quizzes.
+Owned by the Berlusconi family, Mediaset España is part of MediaForEurope since 3 May 2023, which also includes the Italian group Mediaset S.p.A.

+The flagship channel of the network remains Telecinco, which is the third most-watched television channel in Spain.
+Telecinco experienced its best audience figures throughout much of the 2000s and 2010s, during which it remained the most-watched channel in the country.
+Its programming was focused on gossip and reality shows.
+The channel had a bad reputation due to accusations of ‘trash TV’, but still managed to achieve high audience ratings.
+After Paolo Vasile stepped down as CEO in 2023, the group decided to revamp the programming of its channels, moving away from any shows or content that might be considered controversial and aiming to offer family-friendly content.
+Since then, Telecinco's audiences have plummeted, falling from the most-watched channel in Spain to third place.
+As the second generalist channel in the Mediaset network, Cuatro airs general programs such as news, movies, documentaries, reality shows, sport events and quizzes.
+Mediaset has 7 television channels, more than any other group in the country.
+Mediaset remains as the second most-watched television group.